 Reviewing and Monitoring Game Content.
 Our study showed that there were challenges in reviewing and approving game content created by players.
 This task was more difficult and error prone than we anticipated and a large number of spots that we approved were of a lesser quality than we had hoped.
 Geocaching has a similar approval process to See It and would likely suffer from the same challenge.
 However, Geocaching gets around this problem because players actively police game content, report on it, and even help owners maintain caches [17].
 This is because there are a lot of players and the logging infrastructure in Geocaching supports the activity of policing content [17].
-Players have also built up a culture that includes bragging rights for being the 'First To Find' (FTF) a geocache [17,18].
-Thus, there is strong reasoning and motivation to find each and every geocache and, as part of this, check on them.
-New LBGs like See It do not have the luxury of being able to rely on large volumes of players to check on content and will not until they increase their player base.
-There is a chance that the quality of content in our study was affected by the fact that participants were students in a class, but this would not change the finding that it can be harder to review and monitor new content in a LBG in its infancy.
+New LBGs like See It do not have this luxury and will not until they increase their player base.
+There is a chance that we had fewer high quality spots because our participants were students in a class, but this would not change the main finding that it can be harder to review and monitor new content in a LBG in its infancy.

 In the meantime, while LBGs are young, game administrators need to monitor player content themselves and have the ability to easily update it if needed.
-This is likely easier if content is virtual, yet virtual content may be less rewarding for players to find.
-In the case of See It, where there are also physical items spread over large play areas (e.g., an entire city), there is the additional challenge of overseeing the quality of physical content.
+This is likely easier if content is virtual.
+However, in the case of See It, where there are also physical items spread over large play areas (e.g., an entire city), there is the additional challenge of overseeing the quality of physical content.